 If your CTA is not the only one on a page, make it look the most important.
 When you give choice to users, highlight the option which you want them to choose.
 How?
 By using the bright color, muting the other buttons and putting your winner button to the top of the visual hierarchy.

 Don’t let your CTA get lost in the other content.
 Giving white space to the button will tell users there’s something important here.

 Icons are not words.
 But they can speak volumes and become a significant detail for your CTA button.
 They tend to use them for additional motivation, putting together with words or just putting icons instead of standard buttons.
 Just try to keep them stylish in order for people to think your product is as cool as your button icons!

 It looks like we’re getting to the CTA perfect formula.
 But something is still missing.
 Do you know what?
 Right.
 The context.
 In fact, everything already mentioned was about context.
 No amazing buttons exist in a vacuum.
 This part of the article doesn’t contain any special tips.
 It’s just about common sense!

 Actually, the best practices for CTA buttons go together with all the other content.
 I could even say: think about your whole website as a complex call-to-action (if it really is).
 It`s not just the color, the shape or the copy which make people proceed, but also your web page content and structure.

-If you dream to get your audience warmed up when meeting the CTA, build the pleasant way to action.
+If you dream to get your audience warmed up when meeting the CTA, build a pleasant way to action.
 Put your value proposition into the first lines, make your website easy to navigate, meet the audience’s expectations or shock it with your brand new product.